InfernoJoes/2DTDSGame/README.md

 # 2DTDSGame
-A shitty prototype of a top down 2d shooter made by InfernoJoes This prototype has:
+A silly little prototype of a top down 2d shooter made by InfernoJoes This prototype has:
 - 8-directional sprite movement for both the player and the enemies & allies (specifically just to look at the mouse (the enemies & allies don't look at the mouse))